Menu

 Criminal Drunk or Drugged Driving Offences

-Driving when you are over the legal limit for drugs or alcohol and driving while your ability to drive is impaired by alcohol or drugs are serious criminal offences with severe consequences.
+Driving when you are over the legal limit for drugs or alcohol is a criminal offence.
+It is also an offence to drive while your ability to drive is impaired regardless of the amount of alcohol.
+These offences come with severe consequences.

 Alcohol content varies with the type, size and brand of the drink.
-Even if you could accurately calculate how many grams of alcohol you have consumed, body type, weight, food consumption and the time of day you are drinking will all affect your actual blood alcohol level.
+Things like body type, weight, food consumption and the time of day you are drinking will all affect your actual blood alcohol level.
+This makes it difficult to accurately figure out your own alcohol levels.

 Determining if you are over the limit for THC is even more difficult.
-You may hear that waiting 4 or 8 hours after using cannabis is a good guideline but many factors such as weight, experience level, and the potency of the cannabis will affect how long you need to wait.
-There is no formula that can be used to determine if you are over the limit for THC.
+You may hear that waiting 4 or 8 hours after using cannabis is a good guideline.
+However, factors such as weight, experience level, and the potency of the cannabis will affect how long you need to wait before driving.
+There is no formula that can accurately be used to figure out if you are over the limit for THC.

-Estimates to determine how long you need to wait after drinking or consuming drugs or how much alcohol or drugs it is safe to consume before driving also give you no information about whether your ability to drive is impaired.
+Rules of thumb also give you no information about whether your ability to drive is impaired.
 Alcohol and drugs can have very different effects on different people.
-An individual’s ability to operate a vehicle can be legally impaired even when they’re under the legal limit for drugs or alcohol.
-And impaired driving is a criminal offence, and has the same legal consequences as driving over .08 or over the THC limit.
+An person’s ability to operate a vehicle can be legally impaired even when they are under the legal limit for drugs or alcohol.
+Impaired driving is also a criminal offence and has the same legal consequences as driving over the specific limits.

-It is a criminal offence to drive with a blood alcohol level over .08, regardless of whether any signs of impairment are present.
+It is a criminal offence to drive with a blood alcohol concentration (BAC) of over .08.
+This is the case regardless of whether any signs of impairment are present.

 It is a criminal offence to drive with a THC blood level of 5 nanograms or more.